panistdepl/panist-browser-extension/README.md

 npm i
 npm run run
 ```
-It will open firefox on this page https://en.wikipedia.org/wiki/Superfluid_helium-4 with the istex-web-extension loaded.
+It will open firefox on this page https://en.wikipedia.org/wiki/Superfluid_helium-4 with the panist-web-extension loaded.